View Your Cart

 Knowing the answers will help you understand when and how to use dewormers effectively and not develop worm resistance.

-Note: Many goat breeders use Cydectin which comes from the macrocyclic lactone class, sucessfully.
+Note: Many goat breeders use Cydectin which comes from the macrocyclic lactone class, successfully.
 Remember use it until it is no longer effective, rather than rotating your wormers.

 What are Macrocyclic Dewormers such as Cydectin & Ivomec?
 (Courtesy of the American Institute For Goat Research)